-- 1. All exhibits must be preserved in the Current 4-H year. - 2.
-Members must be enrolled in the project class in which they enter. - Each exhibit must have the complete recipe and instructions attached to the entry card.
+- 1. All exhibits must be preserved in the current 4-H year. - 2.
+Members must be enrolled in the project class in which they enter. - 3.
+Each exhibit must have the complete recipe and instructions attached to the entry card.
 Recommended methods of processing must be used.
-Follow guidelines in K-State Research and Extension Food Preservation publications or USDA's Complete Guide to Home Canning. - 4.
-Open kettle processed food will not be accepted.
-Pickles and sweet spreads must be finished using the water bath process. - 5.
-Low acid products must be pressure processed properly for the altitude residence. - 6.
-The label must include canning method (water bath or pressure), process time, and amount of pressure (psi) when pressure canning method is used.

-- 7. Exhibits must be in standard, non-decorated, clean canning jars with matching brand (Ball lids on Ball jars, Kerr on Kerr) two-piece lids.
+Follow guidelines in K-State Research and Extension Food Preservation publications or USDA's Complete Guide to Home Canning. - Open kettle processed food will not be accepted.
+Pickles and sweet spreads must be finished using the water bath process. - Low acid products must be pressure processed properly for the altitude residence. - 6.
+The label must include canning method (water bath or pressure), process time, and amount of pressure (psi) when pressure canning method is used. - 7.
+Exhibits must be in standard, non-decorated, clean canning jars with matching brand (Ball lids on Ball jars, Kerr on Kerr) two-piece lids.
 Jars must be sealed when entered.
 Ball and Kerr plaid or fruit decorated or brushed silver lids are permissible.
 Jelly must be in 1/2 pint or pint jar.
-All other products must be in pint or quart jars. - 8.
+All other products must be in pint or quart jars.

 Each jar exhibited and menu card must be labeled with uniform labels placed ONE INCH FROM BASE OF JAR.

-THE LABEL MUST HAVE:
+THE LABEL MUST HAVI :

 Class No.: Division:

 Product:

-re/Water Bath/Open Kettle)
+Canning methods: (Press ure/Water Bath/Open Kettle)

-Process Time: · ·
+Process Time: , ,

 Name:

 Address: County:

-at the discretion of the judge.
+Containers may be opene d at the discretion of the judge.